zxphyrx/highway/app/views/guides/doublerow.md

 If you want an example of a keyboard that uses this, look [here](https://github.com/Overlord-Runt/runtboard)

 I hope I did not cause too much brain damage.
-Dm @Taran The Idiot on slack if you don't understand. but I might not understand either and this is probably how I would explain it again.
+Try your best to apply this into your own keyboards, I really hope to see what kind of cool things you all can build.

 Happy building!